dgraph-io/dgraph/wiki/content/deploy/ports-usage.md

 **Port Offset** To make it easier for users to set up a cluster, Dgraph has default values for the ports used by Dgraph nodes.
-To support multiple nodes running on a single machine (or a VM or instance), you can set a node to use different ports using an offset (using the command option `--port_offset`).
+To support multiple nodes running on a single machine or VM, you can set a node to use different ports using an offset (using the command option `--port_offset`).
 This command increments the actual ports used by the node by the offset value provided.
-Port offset can also be used when starting multiple Dgraph Zero nodes in a development environment.
+You can also use port offsets when starting multiple Dgraph Zero nodes in a development environment.

 For example, when a user runs Dgraph Alpha with the `--port_offset 2` setting, then the Alpha node binds to port 7082 (`gRPC-internal-private`), 8082